NationalGenomicsInfrastructure/ngi_reports/data/report_templates/project_summary.md

 ## User-provided samples, information and data

-The NGI does not take responsibility for how user-provided samples, information, or data may affect sequencing results.
+NGI does not take responsibility for how user-provided samples, information, or data may affect sequencing results.

 {% if not project.skip_fastq -%}
 ## Naming conventions